YunmeiL/yunmeil.github.io/index.markdown

 <img height='450' align="right" src="assets/images/banners/IMG_3204.jpeg"/>
  <p style="text-align:justify; text-justify:inter-ideograph;">
 <font size=3>Hi!
 I'm currently a Ph.D.
-Candidate at <a href="https://www.ufl.edu" target="_blank">University of Florida</a> in the  <a href="https://www.ise.ufl.edu" target="_blank">Department of Industrial and Systems Engineering</a>, where I am fortunate to be advised by <a href="https://www.ise.ufl.edu/kaber/" target="_blank">Dr. David Kaber</a>.
-Meanwhile, I am also minoring in Statistics.
-I expect to complete my degree in <i>June 2023</i>.<br/>
+Candidate at the <a href="https://www.ufl.edu" target="_blank">University of Florida</a> in the  <a href="https://www.ise.ufl.edu" target="_blank">Department of Industrial and Systems Engineering</a>, where I am fortunate to be advised by <a href="https://www.ise.ufl.edu/kaber/" target="_blank">Dr. David Kaber</a>.
+I'm also minoring in Statistics and expect to complete my degree in <i>June 2023</i>.<br/>

-I am broadly interested in applying theories and principles of human factors in systems design and systems engineering to analysis, modeling and development of various human-in-the-loop systems to make them safer and more efficient.   <br/>
+As a researcher, I'm interested in using theories and principles of human factors in systems design and systems engineering to analyze, model, and develop various human-in-the-loop systems in order to make them safer and more efficient. <br/>